DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDataGrid/1 Configuration/onEditorPreparing.md

 ##### field(e.parentType): String
 The editor's location.
 One of *"dataRow"*, *"filterRow"*, *"headerRow"* or *"searchPanel"*.
-Options passed to the function depend on this value.
+Propertiespassed to the function depend on this value.

 ##### field(e.readOnly): Boolean
 Indicates whether the editor is read-only.